 Bipolar disorders

-There are obviously some mood disorders induced by the substance abuse like alcoholism, benzodiazepines and other drugs.
+There are obviously some mood disorders induced by substance abuse like alcoholism, benzodiazepines, and other drugs.
 They provide a feeling of euphoria followed by depressive moods and are temporary and reversible but of course not in extreme cases.

 Other forms of mood disorders

-Some neurological and metabolic diseases are also cause of depressive disorders and highly dependent upon the form of metabolic disease.
-But most of the times, these diseases affect the altered consciousness of the patient more than their moods.
+Some neurological and metabolic diseases are also causes of depressive disorders and are highly dependent upon the form of metabolic disease.
+But most of the time, these diseases affect the altered consciousness of the patient more than their moods.

 Mood Disorder Questionnaire